-An animated Sørensen will show you a picture of an animal, vegetable or mineral and you have to select what side of the pH scale it sits.
-It’s not as detailed as previous interactive Doodles, but is fun nonetheless.
+An animated Sørensen will show you a picture of a fruit, vegetable, or substance, and you have to select what side of the pH scale it sits on.
+It’s not as detailed as previous interactive Doodles, but it is fun nonetheless.

-It follows the gorgeous interactive Doodle, released at the start of May, designed to mark the anniversary of French illusionist George Méliès 1912 silent film À la conquête du pôle (The Conquest of the Pole).
-That particular Doodle, called Back to the Moon, was the first Doodle of its kind and is an illustrated story starring an illusionist, the Queen of Hearts and an evil green man.
-You can watch the 360-degree video without a headset, or view via the Google Spotlight Stories app, available on Google Play or in the App Store.
+Doodles first released to mark the anniversary of French illusionist George Méliès’s 1912 silent film À la conquête du pôle (The Conquest of the Pole).
+That particular Doodle, called Back to the Moon, was the first Doodle of its kind and is an illustrated story starring an illusionist, the Queen of Hearts, and an evil green man.
+You can watch the 360-degree video with a headset or via the Google Spotlight Stories app, available on Google Play or in the App Store.

 These playable Doodles are part of a long line of Google Doodle games the search giant has designed over the years.
-In fact, to celebrate its 19th birthday in 2017, Google collated some of its best Google Doodle games accessible via a birthday surprise spinner.
-The spinner is below and you can scroll to the end of this article to see the full list (if you don’t want to take a gamble.)
+In fact, to celebrate its 19th birthday in 2017, Google collected some of its best Google Doodle games accessible via a birthday surprise spinner.
+The spinner is below, or you can scroll to the end of this article to see the full list (if you don’t want to take a gamble.)

 Google birthday surprise spinner

-Google’s co-founders Larry Page and Sergey Brin began working on a way to “organise the world’s information and make it universally accessible and useful” in 1997 after meeting at Stanford University, according to a blog post accompanying the spinner.
-Google didn’t officially form until a year later, and 27 September is now the accepted date of “birth.”
+Google’s co-founders Larry Page and Sergey Brin began working on a way to “organize the world’s information and make it universally accessible and useful” in 1997 after meeting at Stanford University, according to a blog post accompanying the spinner.
+Google didn’t officially form until a year later, and September 27 is now the accepted “date of birth.”

-However, it hasn’t always been.
-Other Google Doodles from this day on previous years, stored in the archive, contain a mixture of birthday Doodles with mid-Autumn festival animations.
+However, there haven’t always been birthday doodles.
 In fact, there are only 12 birthday Doodles, not the 19 there should be.

-This is because Google has only celebrated is birthday officially in this way since 2006.
-The year before, the occasion was marked on 26 September, and when it turned six, it celebrated 20 days early on 7 September.
-This confusion was called out by Google’s own Ryan Germick who admitted on Google’s 15th birthday, in 2013, that Google didn’t even know when the birthday is: “When’s Google’s birthday?
-I’m not sure even we know – we’ve celebrated on September 7th, 8th, 26th, and, most recently the 27th.”
+This is because Google has only celebrated its birthday officially in this way since 2006.
+The year before it was marked on 26 September, and when it turned six, it celebrated 20 days early on 7 September.
+This confusion was called out by Google’s own Ryan Germick, who admitted on Google’s 15th birthday that Google didn’t even know when the birthday is: “When’s Google’s birthday?
+I’m not sure even we know; we’ve celebrated on September 7th, 8th, 26th, and, most recently, the 27th.”

-Google was officially incorporated in 1998 on 4 September but 27 September, 2002 was the first time a birthday Doodle was posted and it seems this date has stuck.
+Google was officially incorporated in 1998 on 4 September, but September 27, 2002 was the first time a birthday Doodle was posted, and it seems this date has stuck.

 Solitaire – this online version of the classic game can be played in your browser.